sharubhat/serverside-developer-notes/part9/basics.md

 **Tools:**

 Will begin with IDLE that's supplied with python.
 Coming from java world, I am a fan of jetbrains products.
 So will soon switch to pycharm community edition.

+Goal: Write a program that takes a boolean argument print and decides whether print or not the current time.